 - Next to the Items information, notice a small orange i icon.
 If you hover on it, you'll get two more pieces of information: Start Time (when the node execution started) and Execution Time (how long it took for the node to return the results from the moment it started executing).
 Start Time and Execution Time can provide insights into the performance of each individual node.

-- In the bottom right corner right under the node window, there is a reference link to the node’s documentation.
-Check it out if you run into trouble or are not sure how to configure the node’s parameters.
+- Under the node name beside the Parameters tab, there is a link to the node's Docs.
+Check it out if you run into trouble or are not sure how to configure the node's parameters.

-A red warning icon on the top right corner of a node means that the node has errors.
+A red warning icon on a node means that the node has errors.
 This might happen if the node credentials are missing or incorrect, or the node parameters are not configured correctly.

 Congratulations, you just built your first workflow!
 In this lesson, you learned how to use Regular nodes, configure their parameters and settings, and save and execute your workflow.